Markets Right Now: Stocks open higher on Wall Street

 - Seattle will be too expensive for you when you retire, longtimer is told | Money Makeover

-Bond prices fell.
-The yield on the 10-year Treasury rose to 2.85 percent.
+Bond prices fell, sending yields higher.
+The yield on the 10-year Treasury note climbed to 2.97 percent.